Skip to main content

 Coming in November 2026: EU Consumer Credit Directive II

-The new EU Consumer Credit Directive (CCD II) takes effect in November 2026.
+The new EU Consumer Credit Directive (CCD II, Directive (EU) 2023/2225) applies from 20 November 2026.
 For the first time, interest-free credit offers and Buy Now, Pay Later (BNPL) services like Klarna or PayPal will be regulated as full consumer credit products.
 This means stricter transparency rules, mandatory creditworthiness assessments, and standardized pre-contractual information for every 0% offer.

 For expats and newcomers, this is good news: you will get clearer terms and better consumer protection.
 Read more about what to expect in our BNPL regulation guide.